austinsonger/GitTrust/README.md

-# S/MIME Git Commit Signing Integration with Kandji and Okta
+# SecureGit-KandjiTrust (SGKT): Enhanced S/MIME Commit Signing with Device Authentication

 ## Overview
-This project outlines the integration of S/MIME signing for Git commits in an environment where devices are managed by Kandji and access control is managed by Okta.
+S/MIME signing for Git commits in an environment where devices are managed by Kandji and access control is managed by Okta.
 It ensures that only compliant devices can make signed commits to Git repositories.

 ## Table of Contents
 - [Prerequisites](#prerequisites)